kbumsik/Quadcopter-Flight-Controller/chaojie_library/README.md

 Tested.
 Important helper functions.

 ### cj_ctrl.h
 Untested.
-This is PI controller.
-Each contant K is determined by the Linear-quadratic regulator.
+This is a Linear-quadratic regulator(LQR).
+It looks like a PD(proportional-derivative) controller, in which each contant K is determined by using the Linear-quadratic regulator.
 Consult my review for determine that(some quantities needs to be measured, like moment of inertia, length of wings).